pypa/distlib/docs/reference.rst

       The metadata for the distribution.
 This is a :class:`distlib.metadata.Metadata` instance.

-   .. attribute:: source_url
+   .. attribute:: download_url

-      The download URL for the source distribution.
+      The download URL for the distribution.
+If there are multiple URLs, this will be one of the values in :attr:`download_urls`.

+   .. attribute:: download_urls

+      A set of known download URLs for the distribution.

+      .. versionadded:: 0.2.0
+         The ``download_urls`` attribute was added.

    .. attribute:: digest

       The digest for the source distribution.
 This is either ``None`` or a 2-tuple consisting of the hashing algorithm and the digest using that algorithm, e.g. ``('sha256', '01234...')``.

+   .. attribute:: digests

+      A dictionary mapping download URLs to digests, if and when digests are available.

+      .. versionadded:: 0.2.0
+         The ``digests`` attribute was added.

    .. attribute:: locator